muydanny/backend-curriculum-site/module3/projects/viewing_party_solo/evaluation.md

 ---
 _[Back to Project Home](./index)_

 The 'eval' for this project is going to be a bit different than other projects in the past.
 First, you should score yourself for this project.
-To do that, please fill out and submit [this form](#) individually.
+To do that, please fill out and submit [this form](https://forms.gle/s3sg4Qruq7yHLRr37) individually.
+This form is also found in the calendar event.

 ## Feedback Session Format